vyos/vyos-documentation/docs/configuration/service/router-advert.rst

     :header: "VyOS Field", "Description"
     :widths: 10,30

+    "decrement-lifetime", "Lifetime is decremented by the number of seconds since the last RA - use in conjunction with a DHCPv6-PD prefix"
-    "no-autonomous-flag","Prefix can not be used for stateless address auto-configuration" "no-on-link-flag","Prefix can not be used for on-link determination" "preferred-lifetime","Time in seconds that the prefix will remain preferred (default 4 hours)"
+    "deprecate-prefix", "Upon shutdown, this option will deprecate the prefix by announcing it in the shutdown RA" "no-autonomous-flag","Prefix can not be used for stateless address auto-configuration" "no-on-link-flag","Prefix can not be used for on-link determination" "preferred-lifetime","Time in seconds that the prefix will remain preferred (default 4 hours)"